caarlos0-graveyard/ajaxspin/README.md

 # Ajaxspin

-A simples ajax status indicator spin build with coffeescript, using spin.js at background, compatible with turbolinks and jquery/jquery_ujs events.
+A simple asset gem that provide an out-of-the box ajax status spin indicator compatible with turbolinks and jquery/jquery_ujs events without any modification.

 ## Installation